aiforged/docs/docs/services/extract-and-verify/llm-extractor.md

 | Output Content Type          | Specify the output format (e.g., Markdown, JSON, etc.).                  |
 | OCR/DI Layout Dependency     | Configure which OCR/DI service is used to extract text from documents.   |

-{% hint style="info" %}
+!!! info
     **Tip:** All model parameters and prompt chaining options are fully customizable—experiment to find the best combination for your use case!
-{% endhint %}

 ***